Cleansing Herbs to Support a Healthy Weight†$30.00

 As you work on keeping your weight loss resolution, it’s important to acknowledge that weight loss and maintenance are processes that require a lifestyle change.
 There is no magic potion or pill that will make you lose weight and keep it off.
 Still, armed with new knowledge on supplements that can help you reach your goal, you can add them to your repertoire and make 2018 your year for weight loss success!

-For 20 years, VitaMedica nutritional supplements have been used by thousands of doctors to serve over one-million patients — to support recovery, promote skin health, maintain a healthy weight and fuel overall wellness.†
+For 25 years, VitaMedica nutritional supplements have been recommended by thousands of doctors to serve over one-million patients — to support recovery, promote skin health and enhance overall wellness.†

 Clinician-originated nutraceuticals targeted for recovery, weight management, beauty and wellness.

-The preferred choice for thousands of doctors and millions of patients for more than twenty years.
+The preferred choice for thousands of doctors and millions of patients for more than 25 years.

 The highest-quality raw materials from all over the world, manufactured at our GMP compliant U.S. facilities.